daronphang/coding_resources/javascript/react/basics.md

 ```

 ## States:
 Needed if changes in data are reflected in UI.
 React will re-evaulate the component in which the state was registered.
+Separated on per component basis.

 ## Template: